immunogenomics/amp_phase1_ra/README.md

 ## Multiple high-dimensional datasets analysis

+#### Optimize leukocyte threshold to classify tissue samples based on leukocyte infiltration by flow cytometry

+    optimal_lymphocyte_threshold.R
+    inflamed.html

-#### CCA analysis of bulk and single-cell RNA-seq
+#### CCA analysis of

+    1. bulk and single-cell RNA-seq

 We use canonical correlation analysis (CCA) to integrate bulk RNA-seq with single-cell RNA-seq.
 See this file for a detailed walk-through of the analysis:

      R/scRNAseq_bulkRNAseq_integrative_pipeline.R

-#### CCA analysis of bulk and single-cell RNA-seq
+    2. single-cell RNA-seq and mass cytometry

 We use the regularized CCA to integrate bulk RNA-seq with mass cytometry.
 See this file for a detailed walk-through of the analysis:

     cytof_bulkRNAseq_integrative_pipeline.R

-#### Identification of single-cell RNA-seq marker genes based on the cluster labels
+#### Identification of single-cell RNA-seq cluster marker genes

     cluster_marker_table.R

 #### Differential analysis for bulk RNA-seq data

     limma_differential_bulk.R

-#### Optimize leukocyte threshold to classify tissue samples based on leukocyte infiltration by flow cytometry

-    optimal_lymphocyte_threshold.R
-    inflamed.html

 #### Statistical analysis functions for PCA, densitiy analysis, etc